Momentous Magnesium Glycinate

 Avoid for sleep (and most purposes)

 Magnesium oxide has the highest elemental magnesium percentage by weight, which is why it is cheapest.
-But bioavailability is only about 4%.
+But bioavailability is only about 4%, making it essentially ineffective as a therapeutic supplement (Firoz M & Graber M, Magnes Res, 2001;14(4):257–262, PMID: 11794633).
 It is essentially a laxative, not a therapeutic magnesium supplement.

 Unfortunately, it is still in many drugstore multivitamins and “magnesium” supplements.
 Always check the form.